-The legal definition of the crime of “money laundering” under federal law in Nevada is knowingly camouflaging the source of unlawfully obtained money.
+The legal definition of the federal crime of money laundering is knowingly camouflaging the source of unlawfully obtained money.

-- Placement: Money laundering begins with taking cash generated from criminal activity and placing it into the financial system.
+- Placement: Money laundering begins with taking cash generated from illegal activity and placing it into the financial system.
 An example is taking money from a drug sale and depositing it into a bank.